top of page

 You were focused, thoughtful, and determined–-an art star in the making.
 And so you went to Sweden to explore the light as the scholar that you were.

 Two weeks ago today, after years of no contact, I finally decided to reach out to you.
-But when I tried going onto your website, your page was gone and your domain name was for sale.
-I did a Google search for you.
-The first five hits were funeral home notices.
+But when I tried visiting your website, the page was gone and the domain name was listed for sale.
+I searched your name on Google.
+The first five results were funeral home notices.

-You passed away on June 2, 2016, in your house.
+You passed away on June 2[1], 2016, in your home.
 You left behind a partner, a two-year-old daughter, a sister, a brother, and your parents.
-You left us all behind.
+You left all of us behind.

-You were born on March 30, a day before me.
-You were born on the same day as van Gogh, and I was born on the same day as Al Gore, Christopher Walken, and my ex-husband.
+You were born on March 30, one day before me.
+You shared a birthday with van Gogh, while I share mine with Al Gore, Christopher Walken, and my ex-husband.

 We Met in the Dark